Skip to main content

 Server access modeUser roleResult

-Read/WriteAdminFull access — user can read and write
+Read/writeAdministratorFull access: user can read and write

-Read-OnlyAdminUser can only read (server mode restricts)
+Read-onlyAdministratorUser can only read because server mode restricts access

-Read-OnlyRead-only roleUser can only read
+Read-onlyRead-only roleUser can only read

 Enable MCP for your organization